Catholics Affirm Sola Scriptura

 B.

-One of hundreds, maybe thousands, of conflicting interpretive
+One of dozens, hundreds, maybe countless conflicting interpretive

 traditions that arose 1,500 years later – and since - in opposition